vitorhugo1207/Maid-chan/commands/README.md

 ```
 m!hentai
 ```
-You also can pass one argument for specify the hentai type, sintax example:
+You also can pass one argument for specify the hentai type, syntax example:
 ```
 m!hentai neko
 ```